concourse/concourse/release-notes/latest.md

   from the *latest build* of the jobs listed in `passed` constraints, searching through older builds if necessary.

-  The resulting behavior is that pipelines now flow versions downstream from job to job rather than requiring brute force.
-Jobs are now treated as the source of truth.
+  The resulting behavior is that pipelines now propagate versions downstream from job to job rather than working backwards from versions.

   This approach to selecting versions is much more efficient because it cuts out the "brute force" aspect: by treating the `passed` jobs as the source of